franxyang/franxyang.github.io/_pages/research.md

 **Role:** Participant
 **Affiliation:** Department of Mathematics, UW-Madison

-- Explored advanced measure theory topics including Lebesgue integration, sigma-algebras, and convergence theorems under the mentorship of a PhD student.
+- Engaged in a rigorous proof-based study of Real Analysis, mastering concepts beyond the standard curriculum including Lebesgue integration, $\sigma$-algebras, and properties of $L^p$ spaces.
-- Engaged with seminal texts and participated in weekly seminars to deepen my theoretical understanding.
+- Analyzed critical convergence results (Monotone and Dominated Convergence Theorems) to rigorously distinguish the theoretical advantages of Lebesgue measure over Riemann integration in limit processes.
-- Prepared a comprehensive research proposal and delivered a final presentation summarizing key insights and potential applications.
+- Synthesized complex theoretical proofs into a final expository presentation, demonstrating the ability to deconstruct and communicate abstract mathematical concepts to professional audiences.